 Blue Beverens were imported into Britain by Mrs. A.M.
 Martin and showed for the first time at Norwich in 1905.
 Though the judges did not care for the breed initially, this soon changed.
 On May 29, 1918 in Birmingham, 17 people met and founded the Beveren Club.
 The breed quickly grew to become the most popular fur breed in the United Kingdom.
 The strong Beveren Club began to recognize other breeds of fur rabbits and in 1925, changed its name to the British Fur Rabbit Society and later to the British Rabbit Council.

 Both standard and giant Beverens arrived in America about 1915, but were listed in the standards under the spelling of “Beverin.”
 By 1919, the United States had a number of all blue rabbits; American Blue, Blue Beveren, Giant Blue Beveren, Barbancon Blue, Blue Imperial, Blue Vienna, and Blue Flemish Giants.
 Edward H. Stahl of Holmes Park, Missouri imported the Blue-Eyed White Beveren in 1933 from England where they had appeared as sports (mutants) in 1916.
 A black breed known as the Sitka, which was already in America, became known as the Black Beveren.
-For some reason the breed never became very popular.
+For some reason the breed never became very popular until recent years.

 Today’s Beveren is recognized in three color varieties: solid blue, solid black, and a blue-eyed white.
 The fur has a gentle rollback and the coat should be dense and glossy.
 Fur length is rather long at 1 1/4 to 1 1/2 inches.
 This large breed has a pronounced mandolin shape with mature bucks at 8 to 11 pounds and does at 9 to 12 pounds.
 They are certainly a multi-purpose rabbit used for meat and fur.
 Litters are large, the young grow fairly fast, and the does are typically docile and make good mothers.
 The Beveren is a hardy breed that is easily reared in all wire hutches.